Uzezi’s Tarot

 “Your thorn?”
 Uzezi lifted her brows.

 Audrey hit Marc with a look.
-Marc picked up the bottle and re-filled the wine glasses.
+Marc picked up the wine bottle and re-filled the glasses.
 “I warned you, Audrey.
 The cards don’t lie.”

 “It’s good you have a sense of humour about your relationship, Marc, because you are an idealist, and the dark side of idealism is intolerance.”
 Uzezi then drew Audrey in with huge expressive eyes.
 “You know what I am talking about, don’t you, Audrey?
 Ha, ha!
 Yes, of course you do!”
 Uzezi’s charisma lit the room.
 She leaned close to Marc.
 “She’s a good match for you, Marc, she sees through your idealist self-righteous bullshit.”
 Uzezi could have said anything, Audrey thought, and they’d still be smiling and laughing with her.